BramP33/Holiday-blackbox/Software/flutter_frontend/README.md

 ## Notes
 - Cancellation is not yet implemented server-side; the UI hides the button until that lands.
-- Video playback relies on the system GStreamer stack.
-If playback is blank, confirm the plugins listed above are installed.
+- Video playback relies on the system GStreamer + MPV stack.
+If playback is blank, confirm both the GStreamer plugins and `libmpv` packages above are installed.
 - The UI defaults to landscape orientation; remove or adjust the orientation pin in `lib/main.dart` if you mount the display differently.